mvolkmann/blog/src/htmx.md

   and pages reached from it.
   Endpoints are free to modify the HTML they return.
   This is the crux of HATEOAS (described later)

-- client-side routing

-  This is unnecessary because page updates and transitions are handled by HTTP requests triggered on elements described in the HTML returned by the server.

-- managing client-side data models

-  This is unnecessary because all the data remains only on the server.

-- nearly all client-side logic

-  This is mostly unnecessary because the logic is embedded in the HTML elements returned by the server.

 The HTML returned by endpoints is typically larger than a corresponding JSON response would be.